 TDA has established specific criteria for the uniform selection of CEs that may receive a visit.
-The criteria evaluate Program operation requirements at both the administrative and individual day care home levels.
+The criteria evaluate Program operation requirements at both the central and individual site levels.

-TDA applies these criteria to a CE's application, visit prior to approval, previous administrative and day care home reviews, and technical assistance visits.
-The purpose of this evaluation is to identify error-prone CEs and day care homes and to reduce the risk of Program noncompliance.
+TDA applies these criteria to a CE's application, visit prior to approval, previous administrative and site reviews, and technical assistance visits.
+The purpose of this evaluation is to identify error-prone CEs and sites and to reduce the risk of Program noncompliance.